 The pump installed on your boat has an internal pressure switch that will maintain the system pressure until the switch is turned off at the switch panel.

-Saltwater System Maintenance
+Salt Water System Maintenance

-Occasionally check all plumbing hardware and fittings in the line for tightness.
+Ocasionally check all plumbing hardware and fittings in the line for tightness, and regularly clean the pumpmounted water strainer.
+(See Figure 51, above)